 Check out our recommendations for the best gaming headsets, the best headsets for PS5, and the best headsets for Xbox Series X/S.

 Depending on how you game, you may prefer either the Astro A50 Gen 4 Wireless 2019 or the SteelSeries Arctis Nova Pro.
 The Astro are wireless gaming headphones that are more comfortable, better built, and have more consistent audio delivery.
-Their default sound profile is more neutral too, and the boom mic has a significantly better overall performance.
-However, the SteelSeries Arctis Nova Pro are wired headphones that come with a GameDAC so that you can make control adjustments as you game.
+Additionally, their boom mic has a significantly better overall performance.
+However, the SteelSeries Arctis Nova Pro are wired headphones that come with a GameDAC so that you can make adjustments as you game.
 Their companion software offers significant customization features too.

 The Audeze Maxwell Wireless are better than the SteelSeries Arctis Nova Pro.
 The Audeze are wireless gaming headphones with a better build quality.
 They come with a boom mic for gaming and an integrated mic for more casual situations.
 Their mic has better noise handling for when you're gaming in noisy environments, and they support Bluetooth as well as non-Bluetooth wireless connections.
 They deliver audio more consistently.
 On the other hand, the SteelSeries are wired headphones.
 They have a more comfortable fit for most people and better mic recording quality.
 They have a graphic EQ for sound customization, while the Audeze's app only has presets.